Bogoliubov excitations driven by thermal lattice phonons in a quantum fluid of light: Experiment

 \textit{Comparison between experiment and theory.--} From the fitting procedure of the spectral function $I(\theta,\omega)$ as described in the previous section, we extract the experimental dispersion relations of the elementary excitations.
 In the non-interacting regime, the result is shown in Fig.\ref{f3}.a and Fig.\ref{f3}.c for both the upper [$\omega_{up}(\theta)$] and lower [$\omega_{lp}(\theta)$] polariton modes.
 In the interacting regime, three different modes are extracted: $\omega_G(\theta)$, $\omega_N(\theta)$ (Fig.\ref{f3}.d) for, respectively, the ghost and normal modes of the lower polariton and $\omega_{up*}(\theta)$ (Fig.\ref{f3}.b) which corresponds to the upper polariton branch that retains its free particle character in the limit $\hbar\Omega\gg\Delta_{\rm int}$ \cite{Ciuti_2005}.
 The theoretical dispersion relations obtained from diagonalizing the $M_{\bf q}$ matrix Eq.~(\ref{eq_M_mat}) are shown as the solid lines, using the parameters of the 'hotter' regime described above, and by adjusting the two coefficients $g_s$ and $g_x$ that describe the interactions in the polariton gas.

 We obtain an excellent quantitative agreement between theory and experiment, which allows us to draw several important conclusions.
 Firstly, the fact that the theory accurately reproduces both (i) the N and G branches spectral blueshift, and (ii) the slope of $\omega_{N,G}(\theta)$ at low momenta, implies that no additional reservoir is perturbing the Bogoliubov transformation.
 Indeed, we have shown both experimentally and theoretically in previous works \cite{Stepanov_2019,Amelio_2020}, that a reservoir of particles much heavier than polaritons (such as e.g. electron-hole pairs, or dark excitons) coexisting with the condensate would induce an additional blueshift $\Delta_{\rm res}$ to the dispersion relation, but would not modify the speed of sound $c_s$, for which the relation $c_s=\sqrt{\Delta_{\rm int}/m}$ remains valid.
 Since the experimentally observed blueshift is $\Delta_o=\Delta_{\rm int}+\Delta_{\rm res}$, in presence of a reservoir, one finds that $c_s<\sqrt{\Delta_o/m}$.
-Note that this analysis is also valid for non-sonic states, in which the dispersion relation slope is also determined only by $\Delta_{\rm int}$, and thus also leads to a similar inequality when $\Delta_o>\Delta_{\rm int}$, something which can be verified numerically.
-This analysis shows that within the experimental uncertainty, the measured elementary excitations involve no such reservoir.
-Let us also notice that the occurrence of a flat segment in the best fitted dispersion relation at low momentum (around $\theta=0$) does not imply that the corresponding condensate is dynamically unstable.
-In fact, due to the presence of polariton dissipation $\gamma_{lp}$, the instability threshold $n_{x,th}$ for the exciton density occurs only when the imaginary part of the dispersion relation becomes positive, and this may occur well below the regime where the dispersion is sonic \cite{Ciuti_2005,IC_2013}.
-Finally, the finite size of the condensate and the weak in-plane disorder of the quantum well also affect $n_{x,th}$ in a non-trivial way.
-As it would result in small corrections as compared to our experimental uncertainty, we do not attempt to capture those effects in our theoretical model.\\
+Note that this analysis is also valid for non-sonic states, in which the dispersion relation slope is also determined only by $\Delta_{\rm int}$, and thus also leads to a similar inequality when $\Delta_o>\Delta_{\rm int}$, something that can be verified numerically.
+This analysis thus shows that within the experimental uncertainty, the measured elementary excitations involve no such reservoir.

+\mr{We note that the best fitted dispersion relation shows a flat segment around $\theta = 0$, which typically indicates the proximity of a dynamical instability.
+This is consistent with the experiment as, while we do not observe any signature of instability, we indeed operate the system close to an instability point, namely the switch down point of the upper branch of the hysteresis curve (the working point is labelled '3' in Fig.1 of the supplemental material).
+This working point provides indeed the best compromise between high interaction energy and low laser power.
+In practice, the onset of instability is determined by the positivity of the largest eigenvalues imaginary part $\Gamma_{B,m}$ \cite{IC_2004}.
+Our fit yields $\Gamma_{B,m}=+50^{+85}_{-65}\,\mu$eV, which is compatible with stable solutions within the experimental errorbars.}